Child Accident Claims: A Guide to Compensation

 If your child’s accident occurred outside of school, try to take photographs of whatever caused the accident, the area in which the accident happened, and obtain the contact details of anyone who may have witnessed you child’s accident.

-You should always seek medical attention for your child if they have sustained an injury in an accident to ensure that they have their injuries assessed and to obtain appropriate treatment for their injuries.
+You should always seek medical attention for your child if they have sustained an injury in an accident to ensure that they have their injuries assessed and to obtain appropriate medical treatment for their injuries.

 Ensure that you keep hold of any receipts or invoices for payments you had to make as a result of your child’s accident as you may be able to recover these expenses as part of the claim.